-Turns in real life have no effect on your heading on the virtual route.
+When you turn in real life, it has no effect on your heading on the virtual route.
 The virtual route itself is fixed.
 You can walk in any direction you want in real life.
 The app only measures the distance you travel and then advances your position along the virtual route by that same amount.
-So just walk anywhere and however you like!

 Can I have it use my steps to progress through the route instead of GPS?

-The app has 3 tracking modes: GPS, Steps, and FIxed.
+The app has three tracking modes: GPS, Steps, and Fixed.
 The tracking mode can be set in More->Settings.

 GPS mode is good for dedicated exercise walks outside.
-In this mode you have the benefit of the app telling you as you pass things even when the app is in the background, and your phone screen is dark (which is mostly the case while you are walking).
+In this mode, you have the benefit of the app telling you as you pass things right away — even when the app is in the background, and your phone screen is dark (which is mostly the case while you are walking).
 You can use your headphones and sound will mix with any music you have playing.

-How come on Street View it does not seem to change continuously as I walk?
+Why does Street view not change continuously as I walk?

 Remote Walk uses the Google Street view library to display where you are on the route.
 These are not continuous views like in real life, but instead, consist of a series of 360 views of the street at intervals.
-So depending on your walking speed, you will see street view update every 5-10 seconds or so.
+Depending on your walking speed, you will see street view updates every 5-10 seconds or so.

 I started the route, but my person icon just stays in the same place on the map.
 Why?